satur-io/OpcacheManagerBundle/README.md

 `opcache_reset()` function ***in your web server or your php-fpm process***.
 That is mean that you need a URL in your app that call the reset function.

-This is a big problem when the we use CI/CD tools for the deployment since we can't reset the cache launching a command.
-And although we could create an endpoint in our application for this task, we face the problem of security, since it should only be able to be executed from the tasks that we consider.
+This is a headache when we use CI/CD tools for the deployment, since we can't reset the cache launching a command.

 ### OpcacheManagerBundle solution
 OpcacheManagerBundle deals with this issue using routes build on execution time.
 We provide symfony commands that create the routes for do the opcache tasks.
-Then, the command make a request to the created route and remove it when finish, so the routes only are available a few miliseconds.
+Then, the command make a request to the created route and remove it when finish, so the routes are only available a few milliseconds.

 ***Please note that in this flow force the symfony cache dir will be removed.***